jackrea07/BSafeHelmet/README.md

 - None

 ### App/Bluetooth
-- Last minute pivot to a different sound chip left no time to get volume control working properly.
+- RESOLVED ON 4/15 Last minute pivot to a different sound chip left no time to get volume control working properly.
 The current speakers are either fully on (1-100% volume) or off (0% volume).
 The fix requires a lot of ESP32 code digging.
 Volume control was working using the other speaker chips.

 ### Printed Circuit Board
-- PCB works fantastic but one LED is dim.
+- RESOLVED ON 4/15, it was the LED.
+PCB works fantastic but one LED is dim.
 It could be an incorrectly soldered jumper wire, a bad LED, or a problem with a TIVA pin.
 Will check it out next time im in class.

 ## Work Completed for Production Release
 ### Helmet/Hardware